 At Bright Vessel, we like nothing more than finding a brand that’s doing things right.
 Fair competition makes us all thrive in business, as it makes us all get creative to find our place in the market.
 Unfortunately, that’s not always the case, and sometimes, it’s mistakes we have to learn from – like what recently happened to MedCline.
+In this MedCline review of their brand and activity over the holidays.
+We found they made some major mistakes not using Pre-orders and made many false promises.
 After carefully building a strong product and branding to match it, the company failed to produce a service as good as its promise.
 As orders started pouring in, MedCline’s small team was overwhelmed and couldn’t perform under the immense pressure.

 MedCline, from Amenity Health, is a brand specializing in positional therapy devices for people suffering from symptoms of GERD and chronic shoulder pain.
 The company has had enough success for some physicians to recommend their specialized pillows to patients with GERD.

 Many people have seen an improvement in their symptoms thanks to their products.
 They also offer a 100-night guarantee for customers to try their products at home, aided by their MedCline Sleep Specialists.
 They claim that if their product and custom attention doesn’t bring comfort and relief to users, they will accept a product return.

 While putting out their pillows, MedCline also invested in targeted ads in numerous online platforms, successfully reaching out to people who suffered from the conditions treated by their products.
 The response was great for a while, with satisfied customers leaving glowing reviews on the brand’s Facebook page.